A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Personalize Your Pitches

 As mentioned earlier, let your pitches be different.
-If possible, send pitches from different personas’ perspective.
+If possible, send pitches from different personas’ perspectives.

 Ask yourself, what will your HR say?
 Will my brand strategies agree with this pitch?